-All requests made using the access token will actually be made by the user account that generated the token.
+All requests made using the access token are made by the user account that generated the token.

-This means that you need to check that the account has the permissions required to run GraphQL queries.
+This user account means that you must check that the account has the permissions required to run GraphQL queries.

-You can check this by using GraphiQL on the local instance.
+You can check these permissions by using GraphiQL on the local instance.
 More details about permissions can be found here.